artist photo by Ashley Kelemen

 Born in the mountains of Colorado, Canali grew up running up and down the hills of New York’s Finger Lakes.
 But she was always a Californian at heart.
 After a brief pit stop in Marion, Indiana where she earned her BA in Literature from Indiana Wesleyan, she packed boxes of books and cameras and made her way west to Los Angeles, where in 2006 she earned an MFA in Critical Studies from California Institute of the Arts.

-Canali ran an internationally-recognized boutique photography studio for over a decade before moving on to curatorial and creative practices.
+Before moving on to her curatorial and creative practices, Canali ran an internationally-recognized boutique photography studio for over a decade.
 Widely published during those years, the wedding and portrait work provided a privileged view of sacred rites and traditions, hope, love, fear, family, and human tenderness.
 It was a unique opportunity to delve into historical photographic craft and processes while keeping pace with the newest technologies.
-And the work itself fostered her belief that all art is a command performance.
+And the work itself fostered her belief that all art is, like all sport, a command performance.

-Recent curatorial projects include helping establish the newly-founded California Contemporary Collection at Glendale College in Glendale, CA, which explores received cultural messaging and the inheritance of and entitlement to our identities in a post-colonial world.
+Recent curatorial projects include helping establish the California Contemporary Collection at Glendale College in Glendale, CA, which explores received cultural messaging and identities in a post-colonial world.

 Some of her curatorial work can be found here.